lynsei/dockistry/README.md

 	 ~ Fullstack strategies by forking pterodactyls    ''

-# Introduction to Dockistry
-Dockistry is a curated docker registry (bam!  two-words in one!) of expertly crafted fullstack, e2e, continuous integration, and testing solutions... built by some nerd who is most certainly vitamin D deficient (and jurassically obsessed).

-## Why use Dockistry?
-- can be used by person(s) of virtually any skill level
+# What is Dockistry?
+Dockistry is a [curated registry](https://labs.stackfork.com:2003/explore/projects/starred) containing many docker-composed stacks, boilerplates, and devtools packages which are organized in [various categories](https://labs.stackfork.com:2003/explore/groups)).
+It comes with a [mutli-platform app](https://github.com/forktheweb/dockistry/blob/master/roadmap.md), which helps you install [devtools](https://github.com/dockistry/devtools-multi-clis) and various [production stacks](https://labs.stackfork.com:2003/groups/servers) on Ubuntu, Darwin, and Windows-based operating systems.

+## For Fullstack Beginners
-- within just a few clicks you can set up a development or production service
+- Dockistry sets you up with a robust server infrastructure easily on Amazon or Google, for free.
-- your service can be hosted locally or on amazon of google cloud providers
+- Dockistry can get up and running with fullstack boilerplates and tools on your local PC/mac to experiment with
+- Dockistry is easy to install and simplifies the process of installing package managers and language interpreters

+## For Advanced Users
+- Dockistry provides a robust CLI for managing AWS infrastructure & deploying apps
+- Dockistry simplifies the setup process of developer tooling
+- Dockistry makes it far more simple to shop for various fullstack strategies on Github
+- Dockistry packages are easy to fork and customize, and do not replace your existing tools

+# Why use Dockistry?
 > - Why clone one git repository after another, just to test solutions, and stack examples only to have them fail, or annoy you?
 > - Why bother doing this again and again, only to find out the solution isn't _truly_ end-to-end or fails where it wasn't supposed to
 > - Why attempt to setup your own critical infrastructure on Amazon or Google Cloud clusters if you don't have to?

-So smooth it makes the beach boys sounds even sweeter, and just like the beach boys... we "get around" having to host your stuff like most services offering this (i.e.- Heroku, Devo.ps, Scalingo, Azure, etc.).
+Our primary app is so smooth it hums the beach boys.
+Our code is opensource, and you host it yourself.
+Just take all the setup out of the equation, because our CLI and devtools packages do that work for you.

-Once you find what you're after, deploy your bitchin' fullstack solution instantly to a local machine for testing, or to AWS/Google instantly for staging or production environments.
-All without programming or touching a shell window, configuration prompt, or control panel.  ~ SUPA_TIGHT AMIRITE?!
+Once you find what you're after in our app/registry, deploy your bitchin' fullstack solution instantly to a local machine for testing, or to AWS/Google instantly for staging or production environments.
+All without programming or touching a shell window, configuration prompt, or control panel.
+We set you up with boilerplates so you can look at examples of code rather than starting from scratch.

+~ SUPA_TIGHT AMIRITE?!

-## True-facts
+## True facts
-- Not another package manager
-- Not another tool
-- Intelligently designed for an intuitive, elegant experience
+- We embrace many package managers and programming languages
-- YAML-driven, Docker-composed, CLI-driven
+- All our stacks are YAML-driven, Docker-composed, and can be installed for you
-- Dinosaurs are teh rad

-### Just Like Everyone in Open Source:
-Absolutely No Warranty...
-But it's yours to operate and do what you want with.
-DINOSAUR POPCICLES!
-We believe in the power of absolute zero liability, because we are not hosting you and we are platform independent.

-We don't even have a warranty for this stuff!  haha...
+- We offer serveral flavors of Command Line Interface (CLI), which are installed for you
+- Our mascot is a winged overlord from the jurassic age, and he loves to fork

+### You host
+* Since this is an opensource project, we do not offer a warranty.
+* We do offer enterprise support and custom app development services.
+* It's all MIT/Apache/AGPL opensource code, isn't that DINOSAUR POPCICLES!?

+haha...
 Don't worry, you are STILL gonna sleep 100% better tonight.

 Remember it's in YOUR CLOUD and not on whoever-the-heck's cloud.
 Amazon is fair pants and so is Google, yay!

 # WAIT WAIT THERE'S MORE!